 Massage with Cupping

-Therapists that perform Cupping services: Kayla, Ali, and RheAnnon.
+Therapists that perform Cupping services: Kayla, Ali, RheAnnon, Erin, Emily, Brittany, and Maura

 The suction creates a kind of reverse massage, pulling the tissue up and creating space, instead of pushing down.
 Moving the cups around with the suction helps massage the tissue, gets the blood flowing, and it feels pretty amazing!
 Stagnant cupping, or leaving the cups in one spot for 5-8 minutes, creates a myofascial release, allowing the connective tissue around the muscle to relax, thus making the massage muscle work more effective.